kexiZeroing/kexiZeroing.github.io/src/posts/work-project-notes-chinese.md

     > - import { camelCase } from "lodash-es"
     > - import * as _ from "lodash-es"

-4. Packages with side effects cannot be properly eliminated, even when completely unreachable.
-Use the `"sideEffects"` property in `package.json` to denote which files in your project are "pure" and therefore safe to prune if unused.

     ```js
     // babel.config.js
-    // Keeping Babel from transpiling ES6 modules to CommonJS modules
+    // keep Babel from transpiling ES6 modules to CommonJS modules
     export default {
       presets: [
         [